BruceCaraway/brucecaraway.github.io/about.md

 - licensed under <a href="https://creativecommons.org/licenses/by/4.0" target="_blank">Creative Commons Attribution 4.0</a>
 - powered by <a href="https://jekyllrb.com" target="_blank">Jekyll</a>
 - hosted on <a href="https://pages.github.com" target="_blank">GitHub Pages</a>
-- designed to be responsive and compatible with various devices
+- designed to be responsive and compatible with a variety of devices